2012

 Text language: English

-This book is the second volume of a two-volume publication on noun class systems in Gur languages, noun classes being one of the most characteristic features of Niger-Congo languages.
-The first volume appeared in 2007 and described the southwestern Gur languages (without Gurunsi).
-The present second volume of is devoted to languages of the North Central Gur group.
+This book is the second volume of a publication in several parts on noun class systems in Gur languages, noun classes being one of the most characteristic features of Niger-Congo languages.
+The first volume describes the southwestern Gur languages (without Gurunsi).
+The present second volume is devoted to languages of the North Central Gur group.
 It includes descriptions of Bwamu and Koromfe, and of most Oti-Volta languages of all sub-groups, i.e. Buli-Konni, Oti-Volta West, Oti-Volta East or Atakora, Gurma and Yom-Nawdm.
 Articles on the noun class system of Pana and Samoma, two Gurunsi languages, and of Syer, a Senufo language, are also appended.
 A first version of the Syer noun class system was published in the first volume under the language name Tenyer, which is a variety of Syer.

 CONTENTS